Reichshund: Bismarck's dogs

 Keeping dogs in Germany became increasingly fashionable as the 19th century continued, and people in public life often did so as part of their image.
 Bismarck reportedly took a blonde Great Dane called Ariel with him when he entered the University of Göttingen in 1832.
 He continued to keep Great Danes throughout the rest of his life.
 His favourite was Sultan (shortened to 'Sultl' to avoid diplomatic repercussions with Turkey); on his deathbed he berated himself for not treating the dog better.
 Sultan was a gift from the Bavarian Count Holnstein.
 After Sultan's death on 26 October 1877, Bismarck could only be consoled by the gift of another Great Dane from Count Holnstein, Tyras.
 Tyras died on 18 January 1889; Emperor Wilhelm II gave Bismarck Tyras II for his birthday the following April 1.
 The dog died on 11 May 1896.

 Bismarck also owned female Great Danes named Flora (nicknamed 'Flörchen'), who was Sultan's mate, and finally Rebecca (nicknamed Beckchen), who died in 1897.
 After receiving Tyras II from the emperor, Bismarck regretfully gave Tyras I's offspring, Cyrus, whom he had hand-reared, to his head forester.
 Bismarck's dogs were buried at his estate in Varzin, in Pomerania (now Warcino, Poland); the gravestones were rediscovered by students at the forestry institute that now occupies the manor.

 Accounts of the dogs' temperament vary.
 Some historians have regarded Bismarck's choice of the largest available breed and his habit of having a dog with him, which would disconcert foreign diplomats, as calculated demonstrations of power.
 Former diplomat James Bryce, Viscount Bryce referred to the dog as "now and then growl[ing] and show[ing] its teeth in a threatening way", and diplomat and President of Japan Kijūrō Shidehara said in a speech that "the dog threatened to bite anyone who would provoke his master's displeasure."
-Robert K. Massie describes Tyras as "terrori[sing] the Chancellory staff" and writes that those who spoke with Bismarck were "advised to make no unusual gestures which Tiras might interpret as threatening."
+Robert K. Massie describes Tyras as "terrori[sing] the Chancellory staff" and writes that those who spoke with Bismarck were "advised to make no unusual gestures which Tyras might interpret as threatening."
 On the other hand Tyras was said by one contemporary to have "never been guilty of any such ill-mannered act before" his celebrated misbehaviour, and the English periodical The Spectator described him at the time as "a very quiet creature, with a most pacific reputation."